auneri/CMakeAll/README.md

 ```

-### Launcher
+## Launcher

-Each project may define its own required modifications to the environment through the following variables.
+Each project may define its own modifications to the environment through the following variables.

 ```cmake
 # environment variables for launcher